 6. Put a bridle back together wrong

-Everytime we go to re-fit a bridle after a tack clean why is the noseband completely twisted, the bit on upside down and the reins on the wrong way round.
+When you go to re-fit a bridle after a tack clean, and wonder why the noseband is completely twisted, the bit on upside down and the reins on the wrong way round.

 7. Forgot your yard clothes/boots after work